 Please note: Many health insurance companies have begun requiring pre-certification for Physical Therapy services, so YOU (as the patient) are responsible for contacting your health insurance company to verify Physical Therapy benefits and if Pre-Certification is needed before continual treatment.
 Failure to obtain Pre-Certification, if needed, can result in penalization from your insurance company.
 This means your insurance company is not responsible for paying the incurred charges.
+We are here to help you with this process.
 Any charges not covered by health insurance are the patient’s responsibility to pay.

 TUBING: Blue (Heavy) / Green (Medium) / Red (Light) = $6.00